ostelco/ostelco-core/docs/domain-model/domain-model.md

 The diagram should be interpreted like this:

-* The classes may or may not be implemented as java/kotlin classes.
+* The classes may or may not be implemented as java/kotlin classes, they may equally well be interfaces
 * The classes marked as "navigable" are intended to have a namespace that makes it possible to address them using their unique names, using a REST like syntax.
 So for instance to find  a subscriber's simcards,